Oj-washingtone/soilsmart/README.md

 2. Run `npm install` to install all the required packages
 3. Launch the application by going to the root folder for the project and running ` node index.js` then navigate to your browser and visit `http://localhost:3000` to access the web application

+## Background on data set creation

+Background for dataset selection

 ## Screenshots

 ### Landing Page